Skip to main content

 A JVM parser beating Rust and C parsers sounds surprising, but it's an architectural consequence, not a benchmark trick.

 Generated, not interpreted.
 Most SQL parsers are either hand-written recursive descent (sqlparser-rs, pg_query, jOOQ) or ANTLR-generated with a generic runtime.
-Datoria generates specialized Java code from a grammar IR — concrete methods for each SQL construct, with no runtime grammar interpretation.
-The JIT compiler inlines, devirtualizes, and optimizes this code the same way it would hand-written Java.
+Datoria generates specialized Java code from a grammar IR: concrete methods for each SQL construct, no runtime grammar interpretation.
+The JIT inlines, devirtualizes, and optimizes this code the same way it would for hand-written Java.

 Zero backtracking.
 This is the key advantage over hand-written parsers.
-A hand-written parser often needs speculative parsing: "try parsing this as a subquery, and if that fails, backtrack and try it as an expression."
-Datoria's generated lookahead logic deterministically selects the correct production at each decision point.
-No wasted work, ever.
-Rust parsers like sqlparser-rs backtrack frequently on complex SQL — which is why a JVM parser can outperform them despite the language overhead.
+A hand-written parser often needs speculative parsing: "try this as a subquery; if it fails, back up and try it as an expression."
+Datoria's generated lookahead logic picks the correct production at each decision point.
+No wasted work.
+Rust parsers like sqlparser-rs backtrack frequently on complex SQL, which is how a JVM parser ends up outperforming them despite the language overhead.

 Linear time.
 Parsing scales linearly with input size.
-There are no pathological cases where complex SQL causes exponential blowup — every token is consumed exactly once.
+No pathological cases — every token is consumed exactly once.

 JIT-friendly patterns.
-The generated code is structured to play well with the JVM's JIT compiler: small methods, predictable branches, minimal allocation, and cache-friendly access patterns.
+The generated code is structured to suit the JIT: small methods, predictable branches, minimal allocation, cache-friendly access.

-Speed comparisons only matter when comparing equivalent functionality.
+Speed comparisons only matter when the parsers do equivalent work.
 Datoria's parser:

-Simpler parsers that skip whitespace, produce untyped trees, or only handle a subset of SQL may be faster — but they're solving a different problem.
+Simpler parsers that skip whitespace, produce untyped trees, or cover a subset of SQL may be faster, but they're solving a different problem.